Free Shipping Over $75

 If you have not used your SONAX Clay Disc before, you will want to "break it in" before using it on your paint.
 To do so, simply apply plenty of SONAX Clear Glass to the windshield of your car and use your clay disc on that surface first.
 Because glass it much harder and more resilient than your paint, it will break the disc in without risk of harming the surface it is being used on.

-|Now it is time to move onto the paint.
+Now it is time to move onto the paint.
 Spray an ample amount of SONAX Clear Glass both onto the pad and onto the painted surface.
-Usually, about 6-8 pumps of product is enough to adequately lubricate one 2’ x 2’ section.|
+Usually, about 6-8 pumps of product is enough to adequately lubricate one 2' x 2' section.

-|Gently guide your clay disc back and forth across the section you are working on.
+Gently guide your clay disc back and forth across the section you are working on.
 When you first start on a section, you will notice that the disc is grabbing the paint a bit.
 This is because it is catching on the microscopic shards of contamination and pulling them out.
 The grabbing will lessen as you continue to clay that section of paint.
-Once the disc is gliding smoothly across the paint, that is a good indicator that that section is sufficiently decontaminated.|
+Once the disc is gliding smoothly across the paint, that is a good indicator that that section is sufficiently decontaminated.

 Using your SONAX Ultrafine Microfiber Cloths, gently wipe off the remaining lubricant.
 If any of the lubricant has dried and left residue, you can simply spray some more SONAX Clear Glass onto the surface and gently buff it off to remove the residue.
+This process can also be used to decontaminate any glass or chrome surfaces on your vehicle as well.

 Repeat this process for the rest of your paint surface, continuing to work in 2' x 2' sections, until the entirety of your paint has been decontaminated.